 By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L.
 Belgium)

 There is an overwhelming consensus that effectively branding one’s practice is one of the most important practice growth activities in which one can engage.
 Branding is an ongoing process.
-Ultimately, it is the extent to which the practice delivers on the promises it makes through its branding strategies that determine overall success, It is, therefore, essential that systems and expertise be in place to ensure quality And consistency.
+Ultimately, it is the extent to which the practice delivers on the promises it makes through its branding strategies that determine overall success, It is, therefore, essential that systems, processes, and expertise are in place to ensure quality And consistency.

 What, exactly, does it mean to build a brand?
 While there is an overwhelming consensus on the value of building and owning a strong brand, most of us would be hard-pressed to agree on definitions for concepts related to it.

-The goal of a brand is to differentiate, that is, to provide current and prospective patients with one or more unique reasons for being part of your practice.
+The goal of a brand is to differentiate, that is, to provide current and prospective patients with one or more unique reasons for becoming and remaining a part of your practice.
 Fortunately, to successfully brand your dental practice, you do not need to be different from every dentist in the world, or even the country, state, or necessarily city in which you practice.
 Your goal need only be to positively differentiate yourself from those practices with which you compete.

-One of the most common misconceptions about branding is that it is something one must choose to do.
+One of the most common misconceptions about branding is that it is something one chooses to create.
 The fact is that your practice already has a ‘brand.’
-The question is the extent to which you control its consistency with your desired message, as if it were a project one could start and finish.
-But branding is an ongoing process, occurring in every interaction between your practice and its “audience.”
-The only question is the extent to which you control the process.
+The question is the extent to which you control its consistency with your desired message.
+Branding is an ongoing process, occurring in every interaction between your practice and its various audiences (current patients, prospective patients, referral sources, the media, etc.

 A strong brand bolsters relationships with current and prospective patients because brand loyalty arises not so much out of rational consideration, but more on the basis of an emotional affinity or personal connection that is typically stronger than any single negative experience.